electron-plumber/electron-big-book/docs/math/0 Core Courses/31 Chapter9 permutations and combinations Module2 six fundamental methods.md

   >$

   :::
-- In addition, if the problem is that each person signs up for at least two courses
+- Additionally, if the problem is that each person signs up for at least two courses
   ::: wrap
   >$
   \begin{array}{ll}